Sorry Norvic, but does anyone really care about this? Or know about it?

 Philatelics GB stamps info: http://www.norphil.co.uk

-- also /catalog for our ecommerce site, blog.norphil.co.uk, shop.norphil.co.uk and Ian_norvic on twitter
+, blog.norphil.co.uk, shop.norphil.co.uk for our e-commerce site and Ian_norvic on twitter